fcesc-code/quiz/README.md

 ### How to contribute

-Even though we are junior developers, we are open to contributions :simley_cat:
+Even though we are junior developers, we are open to contributions :smiley_cat:

 1. Fork this repo.
 2. Make a pull request with your changes.